 Bitcoin, thoughts on a nascent currency system

 Bitcoin is a fascinating concept, in short, it’s a crypto-currency backed by nothing other than raw processing power and geeky enthusiasm.
-For those who’ve never heard of it, you can have a look at the introduction provided by the Bitcoin community itself or by The Economist.

 This currency seems to trigger a much positive reactions than skeptical ones.
 My personal stance is very inclined in favor of Bitcoin, and I have invested a conservative amount of Euros in exchange of Bitcoins.
 Granted, nothing that would too troublesome even considering a 100% loss of value for those Bitcoins.